hexters/hexa-docs/README.md

 Filament Hexa is an effortless role & permission plugin for Filament, inspired by the concept of [hexters/ladmin](https://github.com/hexters/ladmin).
 This concept facilitates managing each role and permission inline with code and provides an easy-to-understand interface.

+This plugin is intended exclusively for Administrators, as it features a separate admin table distinct from the user table provided by Laravel.
+Additionally, this plugin will replace the `auth.php` configuration file.

 ![](https://github.com/hexters/assets/blob/main/hexa/v1/edit.png?raw=true)

 ## About Filament